 Once RWTH Aachen has received your fee, you will be admitted to your chosen courses.
 You will receive the letter of admission with an auditor identification in the mail.

 Where do I get the course guide for studies for senior citizens?

-You can get physical copy of the course guide in the RWTH Aachen Registrar's Office in the SuperC, Templergraben 57, and in the RWTH-Shop in the Main Building, Templergraben 55.
+You can get a physical copy of the course guide (de) in the RWTH Aachen Registrar's Office in the SuperC, Templergraben 57, and in the RWTH-Shop in the Main Building, Templergraben 55.
 You can also find it at different banks and branches of the Sparkasse in Aachen and various bookstores.
-Please make note of the course guide supplement.

 If you have already been admitted to studies for senior citizens, you will automatically receive the course guide in the mail in the future.